Meghanashivaprasad/AI/README.md

-agentTestClasses.py ----->>Autograding test classes graphicsDisplay.py ----->>Graphics for Pacman graphicsUtils.py Support for Pacman graphics textDisplay.py ASCII graphics for Pacman ghostAgents.py Agents to control ghosts keyboardAgents.py Keyboard interfaces to control Pacman layout.py Code for reading layout files and storing their contents autograder.py Project autograder testParser.py Parses autograder test and solution files testClasses.py General autograding test classes test_cases/ Directory containing the test cases for each question Academic Dishonesty: We will be checking your code against other groups’ submissions in the class for logical redundancy.
+agentTestClasses.py ----->>Autograding test classes graphicsDisplay.py ----->>Graphics for Pacman graphicsUtils.py ---->Support for Pacman graphics textDisplay.py ------->ASCII graphics for Pacman ghostAgents.py-------> Agents to control ghosts keyboardAgents.py ----->Keyboard interfaces to control Pacman layout.py ------>Code for reading layout files and storing their contents autograder.py ----->Project autograder testParser.py ------->Parses autograder test and solution files testClasses.py ------>General autograding test classes test_cases/ ------->Directory containing the test cases for each question Academic Dishonesty: We will be checking your code against other groups’ submissions in the class for logical redundancy.
 If you copy someone else’s code and submit it with minor changes, we will know, and we will pursue the strongest consequences available to us.

 This assignment is adapted from the Pacman AI projects developed at UC Berkeley, http://ai.berkeley.edu.
 Welcome to Pacman

 After downloading the code (search_and_games.zip), unzipping it, and changing to the directory, you should be able to play a game of Pacman by typing the following at the command line: python pacman.py

 Pacman lives in a shiny blue world of twisting corridors and tasty round treats.
 Navigating this world efficiently will be Pacman's first step in mastering his domain.
 The simplest agent in searchAgents.py is called the GoWestAgent, which always goes West (a trivial reflex agent).
-This agent can win: python pacman.py --layout testMaze --pacman GoWestAgent But, things get ugly for this agent when turning is required: python pacman.py --layout tinyMaze --pacman GoWestAgent If Pacman gets stuck, you can exit the game by typing CTRL-c into your terminal.
+This agent can win:

+python pacman.py --layout testMaze --pacman GoWestAgent

+But, things get ugly for this agent when turning is required:

+python pacman.py --layout tinyMaze --pacman GoWestAgent

+If Pacman gets stuck, you can exit the game by typing CTRL-c into your terminal.
 Note that pacman.py supports a number of options that can each be expressed in a long way (e.g., --layout) or a short way (e.g., -l).
-You can see the list of all options and their default values via: python pacman.py -h
+You can see the list of all options and their default values via:

+python pacman.py -h

 Also, all of the commands that appear in this portion of the project also appear in commands.txt, for easy copying and pasting.

 Problem 1: Breadth-First Search
 In the breadthFirstSearch function in search.py, implement the breadth-first graph search algorithm (states/locations that are already visited will not be visited again), for Pacman to find the path to the dot in the maze.
 You will probably want to make use of the Node class in search.py.
-Experiments: Test your code using: python pacman.py -l tinyMaze -p SearchAgent -a fn=breadthFirstSearch python pacman.py -l smallMaze -p SearchAgent -a fn=breadthFirstSearch python pacman.py -l mediumMaze -p SearchAgent -a fn=breadthFirstSearch -z .5 --frameTime 0 python pacman.py -l bigMaze -p SearchAgent -a fn=breadthFirstSearch -z .5 --frameTime 0 Problem 2: A* Search
+Experiments: Test your code using:

+python pacman.py -l tinyMaze -p SearchAgent -a fn=breadthFirstSearch python pacman.py -l smallMaze -p SearchAgent -a fn=breadthFirstSearch python pacman.py -l mediumMaze -p SearchAgent -a fn=breadthFirstSearch -z .5 --frameTime 0 python pacman.py -l bigMaze -p SearchAgent -a fn=breadthFirstSearch -z .5 --frameTime 0

+Problem 2: A* Search
 Implement the A* graph search in the empty function aStarSearch in search.py, for Pacman to find the path to the dot in the maze.
 You will probably want to make use of the Node class in search.py and the